PatrickWagner1/DVD_Service/README.md

 ```
 vagrant up
 ```
-if you change something in the playbook, run
+If you change something in the playbook, run
 ```
 vagrant up --provision
 ```
-to start the virtual machines with the new playbook
+to start the virtual machines with the new playbook.

+Enter the URL of the load balancer in your browser (default URL is http://192.168.100.10).

 # Stop Service
 Stop the service with